zaidongy/sn-notes/CAAF Implementation.md

 #### Form Submission Handler

 When the form is submitted, `c.formSubmitted` is called.
 The code is self documented, but bascially it checks to see if the form is valid, it not then focuses on the first invalid element.
-THen it checks to see if the Sponsor information is selected, if not then it sets the `c.data.spomerror` flag to true, which shows an error message in the HTML.
+Then it checks to see if the Sponsor information is selected, if not then it sets the `c.data.spomerror` flag to true, which shows an error message in the HTML.
 Then it checks the DOB again just in case since we had some issues previously with IE not filling in the DOB.
 Then finally after all these checks, we submit the form by calling `c.server.update()` which takes a callback function as a parameter.
 The callback sets flag to display success or failure messages.

 ```javascript
 c.formSubmitted = function(valid) {